AnthonyZJiang/stellaris-localisation-syntax/README.md

 ### 1.1.0

 - Fixed screenshot image
-- This suppose to be a patch (v1.0.1), but made a mistake in publishing, so be it.
+- This is suppose to be a patch (v1.0.1), but a mistake was made in publishing the extension, which advanced the version as if it were a minor update...
+Nothing can be changed now, so be it.